Skip to content

 PIMA COMMUNITY COLLEGE (PCC)

-• PCC’s dedicated Aviation Technology Center and new Avionics Expansion provides FAA-approved Airframe and Powerplant Certification, Aviation Structural Repair and Avionics Technician Training.
+• PCC’s dedicated Aviation Technology Center and recent Avionics Expansion provides FAA-approved Airframe and Powerplant Certification, Aviation Structural Repair and Avionics Technician Training.
 The college’s aviation technology degrees and certifications can be paired with training programs customized to employers’ requirements, and are nationally recognized for producing highly-skilled, industry-ready workers.
-PCC plans to double student graduates annually to 250.
+PCC is well on its way to doubling student graduates annually to 250.
 The program has an 80 to 90 percent completion rate, with most of the students passing their certification exams.
 In 2019, Pima Community College received $15 million to expand its aviation technology program to double student enrollment.
 In 2022, PCC received a $500,000 grant for its aviation training program.

 • PCC’s Manufacturing Technology programs support workforce development and training for the aerospace and defense sector in a variety of ways.
 Programs in Engineering, Machine Technology, Design and Prototyping, and Mechatronics support the sector in developing talent in design, prototyping, fabrication, automation, instrumentation and process control, and optics technology.
 These programs have received national accreditation and have strong connections with national and regional employers and K-12 systems in order to build a strong talent-supply system for the aerospace and defense sector.